ehrpg/qstar/docs/character/skills.md

 #### Operate

-This skill is used for piloting or steering a vessel.
+This skill is used for piloting or steering a vessel and remote controlling drones.

 </div>
 <div class="left" markdown="1">